A number of classes, primarily within the

 inconsistencies whereby calls to the

-special HTML characters pass through unescaped leaving applications
+representations of special HTML characters pass through unescaped leaving

-character encoding (such as UTF-7), allowed users to define the
+encoding (such as UTF-7), allowed users to define the character encoding, or

-character encoding, or served HTML documents without a valid character
+served HTML documents without a valid character set defined.

 The afore-mentioned classes have been reworked to use a default character encoding of UTF-8 and now expose methods to allow developers set a custom character encoding.